dart-lang/lints/README.md

 ## Where these lints are used

-When creating new Dart project using the [`dart create`][dart create] command, the 'recommended' set of lints are enabled by default.
+When creating new Dart project using the [`dart create`][dart create] command, the lints from `package:lints` are enabled by default.

 When uploading a package to the [pub.dev] package repository, packages are [awarded pub points][scoring] depending on whether they pass at least the 'core'